husainsb/TimeSeriesForecasting/ResponseTime_Forecasts_MLOps/README.md

 ## Project Overview

+This is the time series forecasting exercise.
+This has been inspired by a real use-case that I had done few years ago for one client.
+This project will show how to include MLOps in pure pythonic way.

 There is a main server which is connected to 7 different sub-servers.
 This main server recieves the load for these sub-servers.
-The aim of this project is forecast future 6 hours of Network's Average Response time (ART) of main server.
+The aim of this project is forecast next 6 hours of Network's Average Response time (ART) of main server.

 This ML pipeline is designed to run every hour and forecast for next 6 hours.
-It uses XGBoost model with hyperparameters tuned.It runs 6 different model every hour.
+It uses XGBoost model with hyperparameters tuned.It runs 6 different models every hour.

 All data is stored in MariaDB, which can be used to create dashboards for visualization purpose.